Law Enforcement Burnout: Signs, Causes, and How to Recover

 4. Connect with others

 Burnout makes you withdrawn and detached.
 However, talking to someone is one of the best things you can do.
 Human connection and talking about what you are going through can help you process the things you are experiencing and be a huge mood booster.
-Peer support groups are a key resource for law enforcement because these groups allow you to debrief with someone who has shared experiences.
+Peer support programs are a key resource for law enforcement because they allow officers to debrief with someone who has shared experiences.
 Speaking with a mental health professional can also be life-changing.
+Many agencies also offer confidential support through an Employee Assistance Program (EAP), which can provide access to counseling and additional mental health resources.
 Many therapists offer virtual meetings, making it even easier to get help.

-If you are feeling burnt out, start by actively taking these steps to reduce symptoms of burnout.
+If you are feeling burnt out, start by taking small, intentional steps to address it.
 The most critical step is fostering a connection with others.
-While it may be the most difficult, having a peer support group or licensed mental health professional that understands your situation can be game-changing for your mental wellbeing.
-There are specific tools and resources to help individuals cope with trauma and stress experienced in public safety.
+While it may be the most difficult, having a peer support group or licensed mental health professional who understands your situation can be game-changing for your mental well-being.
+There are specific tools and resources designed to support first responder wellbeing and help individuals cope with trauma, critical incident stress, and the unique demands of public safety careers.
 With consistent effort, no matter what stage of burnout you might be experiencing, there are people and tools that can help you get back to a healthier you.

 This article was adapted from PowerLine, an anonymous mobile app with wellbeing content built specifically for law enforcement.
 PowerLine offers support to individuals across all ranks in your department.
 The app provides access to a nationwide network of peer volunteers, a comprehensive content library, and complete anonymity to all individuals who utilize these services.